Our Admissions Process

 2. Our Director of Admissions, Megan Amundson, will be in contact with you via phone or email.

 3. A meeting with our Principal, Christopher Smith, along with a tour of the school will be scheduled.
 Please note that meetings/school tours are available Monday through Friday 9:00am-2:00pm when school is in session.
 It is important that prospective families experience our school community in action when our students/faculty are present to fully observe the joy and vibrancy of SJRS.
-If you are traveling from out-of-town to visit the school, we will make every effort to accommodate your schedule.
+If you are traveling from out-of-town to visit the school or it is the Summer, we will make every effort to accommodate your schedule.

 4. Once you confirm your interest in SJRS, you will be asked to complete our online application, including a $20 application fee.
 The link for the online application will be emailed to you directly from our Admissions Office.